ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 In addition, the following suggestions may be helpful:

 1. For topographic mapping: limited time separation between images (small temporal baseline)
-2. For deformation mapping: Limited spatail separation of acquisition locations (small physical baseline)
+2. For deformation mapping: Limited spatial separation of acquisition locations (small physical baseline)
 3. Use images from similar seasons/growth/weather conditions

 ------
 > **Aside:  Critical Baseline**

 > Large baselines are better than small for deformation detection.
 However, as the baseline increases, coherence decreases.
 As some point, it is impossible create an interferogram because of baseline decorrelation.
-The maximum viable baseline per platform, reffered to as the *critical baseline*, is a function of the disance to the ground, the wavelength, and the viewing geometry of the platform.
+The maximum viable baseline per platform, referred to as the *critical baseline*, is a function of the distance to the ground, the wavelength, and the viewing geometry of the platform.
 For Sentinel-1 this critical baseline is about 5 KM.
 In practice if the perpendicular baseline between images is more than 3/4 of the critical baseline, interferogram creation will be problematic due to the level of noise.

 ------

 #### Ingest SLC data into GAMMA format

-Once the InSAR pair has been identified, the selected SLC data are ingested into Gamma internal format.
-This is performed by the Gamma program *par_s1_slc*.
-Gamma format has raw data files (only data, no headers or line leaders) with metadata stored in external files with a .par extension.
+Once the InSAR pair has been identified, the selected SLC data are ingested into GAMMA internal format.
+This is performed by the GAMMA program *par_s1_slc*.
+GAMMA format has raw data files (only data, no headers or line leaders) with metadata stored in external files with a .par extension.

-During the ingest into Gamma's internal format, the SLC data is calibrated by applying the calibration coefficients that are supplied with each product.
+During the ingest into GAMMA's internal format, the SLC data is calibrated by applying the calibration coefficients that are supplied with each product.
 This process puts the SAR backscatter into a known scale where the diffuse volume scattering of the Amazon rain forest is a constant -6.5 dB.

 Immediately after ingesting the SLC, the state vectors are updated to use the best available state vectors.
-The thres state vector types, in order of absolute correctness, are original predicted (O), restituted (R), and precision (P).
+The state vector types in order of absolute correctness are original predicted (O), restituted (R), and precision (P).
 In practice, one will never receive an InSAR product that uses the original predicted - only granules for which a restituted or precision orbit is available can be used in HyP3 InSAR processing.
 One can determine a file's orbit type from the orbit type character in the filename as shown in Figure 4.

 ![Figure 4](../images/orbit_in_name.png "Position of the orbit type in HyP3 product names")